djbarker/quantities/README.md

 In this way accidental attempts to store variables in the wrong types are caught at compile time.

-We can also save ourselfs some typing through the use of the `auto` keyword.
+We can also save ourselves some typing through the use of the `auto` keyword.
 The last line in the example above would become `auto f = m*a;` and the compiler automatically deduces the correct type.